 It sounds obvious, but it’s surprising how many business owners forget to record the small transactions.
 No matter how big or small your company, and no matter how insignificant those cash purchases seem, it’s vital to make note of them all.
 Forgetting transactions here and there can become a bad habit, potentially leading to your balance sheet being skewed.
 Get into the habit of being thorough and force yourself to record every single penny you spend.

 What happens when you go food shopping and don’t take a list?
 You end up buying items you don’t need and spending more money than anticipated!
 The same principle applies to accounting.
 You should set a budget for every project.
 This way you establish how much it should cost before you start.
 Without a budget, it’s tempting to keep spending that little bit more on a project to make it work, and this can lead to costs spiralling out of control.
 A budget keeps you disciplined.

 Checking that the number in your account matches the total amount you’ve actually spent is something else you should be doing regularly.
 If you’ve followed our first piece of advice, then your accounts are likely to be accurate anyway, but reconciliation is a useful error correction procedure that you shouldn’t neglect.
 Accurate statements prevent poor business decisions being made.

 Appoint someone who knows what they’re doing

-Many small business owners take on the accounting themselves in addition to all their other duties.
+Many small business owners take on accounting themselves in addition to all their other duties.
 While this might seem a good way to save money, it’s not always the best option.
-Accounting is time consuming and not everyone has a knack for it.
+Accounting is time-consuming and not everyone has a knack for it.
 Appointing a professional ensures a higher level of accuracy and let you focus on other areas of your business.